SOZO FELLOWSHIP

 Q: I am not sure how I will make the time for this.
 What’s expected of me during the program?

 Fellows are not required to present or create specific artistic projects during the Fellowship.
 However, Fellows are asked to invest their time and focused energy towards mindful participation and engagement during the live sessions.
 We believe the more you are able to intentionally participate, the more benefit you will receive in your personal, artistic and business development!
-For Fellows who are ambitious in their learning goals, we highly suggest you take advantage of asynchronous learning material.
+For Fellows who are ambitious in their learning goals, we highly suggest you take advantage of asynchronous learning materials.

 Q: How do I know if this program is a good fit for me?